Paul Boyton: Early life and education

-Boyton attended Saint Francis University, Loretto, Pennsylvania.
-Eager for adventure at a young age, he reportedly joined the Union Navy during the American Civil War when he was 15, and in his young adulthood served stints with Benito Juárez's Mexican Navy and the French Franc-tireurs during the Franco-Prussian War.
-He eventually returned to the United States and helped organize the United States Life-Saving Service, one of the precursors to the modern-day United States Coast Guard.
-He was later appointed captain of Atlantic City, New Jersey's lifesaving service.
+Paul Boyton was born on 29 June 1848 in Dublin, Ireland to Terrance and Marie Boyton, and grew up in Pennsylvania.
+Boyton learned to swim at a young age in Pittsburgh, and used his skills to save his friends from drowning.
+He attended Saint Francis University, Loretto, Pennsylvania.
+He served as a sailor for the Union in the American Civil War, fought against Maximilian I of Mexico during the fall of his empire, and fought with the French franc-tireurs during the Franco-Prussian War.
+Boyton then became head of the New Jersey Life-Saving Service, where he reduced the number of drownings per year from twenty to none.
+Later in his life, he referred to himself as "Captain Boyton", but there is no evidence that he ever was one.

+Boyton was very arrogant.
+One time, a man he saved from drowning gave him a fifty cent note.
+However, he handed forty-nine cents back and said "I could not think of taking a cent more than your life is worth".

 Expeditions

+Merriman life-saving suit exhibitions

-While in Atlantic City, Boyton began toying with a rubber suit invented by C. S. Merriman as a life-saving device for steamship passengers.
+While in Atlantic City, Jersey, Boyton began toying with a rubber suit invented by Clark S. Merriman as a life-saving device for steamship passengers.
 This first immersion suit, which would become Boyton's trademark, was essentially a pair of rubber pants and shirt cinched tight at the waist.
 Within the suit were air pockets the wearer could inflate at will using tubes.
 Similar to modern-day drysuits, the suit also kept its wearer dry.
 This essentially allowed the wearer to float on his back, using a double-sided paddle to propel himself, feet-forward.
+The suit had a rubber bag attached, which was intended to be used as storage for survival essentials such as food and water.
+A small sail could also be attached to the foot.